 A vengeful father escapes from hell and chases after the men who killed his daughter and kidnapped his granddaughter.

 Read Also: John Wick -2014

-So what's it exactly that differentiates the excellent comedy shows among the great?
-Can it be power they have to experience, the way that their humor creeps up on you or brings you by surprise?
-Maybe it's a great writing, perfect timing or one-liners that hit the point each time?
-Whatever it is, outstanding humorous shows give a lasting appearance and have an proficiency to engage us.
+So what the heck is it exactly that separates the excellent humor films among the great?
+Would it be their capability to tolerate, in the same manner their humor penetrates up on you or brings you by amazement?
+Maybe it's a great story, perfect moment or one-liners that hit the point on every occasion?
+Whatever it is, good humor shows give a long-lasting impression and have an ability to engage us.